KillerDucks/WebXO/README.md

 ```

 ## Docker (via self build)
-This method is a better choice over the self make, however using the premade docker image is still the recommended choice.
+This method is a better choice over the self make, however using the pre-made docker image is still the recommended choice.

 The shell script options are simple
 ```sh